AccelerationNet/a-cl-logger/README.md

 write it somewhere.
 Loggers are organized in a hierarchy and messages sent to a logger will also be sent to that loggers's parents.

-Each logger has a level which is used to determine whether are particular message should be processed or not.
+Each logger has a level which is used to determine whether a particular message should be processed or not.
 Loggers inherit their log level from their parents.
 If a logger has multiple direct parents its log level is the min of the levels of its parents.